Safayethossain95/pos/README.md

 # React + Vite

+## to run application clone it then run npm install
+## then run npm run dev

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: